aguluman/advent-of-code-rust/README.md

    direnv allow
    ```

-2. Nix will automatically setup the development environment with all required tools.
+2. Nix will automatically set up the development environment with all required tools.

 ### Using Nix Shell Manually